vexip-ui/vexip-ui/README.md

 - 🩹 Good a11n
 - 👀 Close to business code arrangement, low source code reading threshold

+> The design tokens are base on Open Color, and have some adjustments.

 ## Install

 It is recommended to use pnpm or yarn to install: